PamJoshi/disk-unmount-daemon/README.md

 ## 🚀 Overview

-**disk-unmount-daemon** is a **universal systemd service + shell script** that automatically unmounts selected disk partitions before shutdown, reboot, or halt.
+**disk-unmount-daemon** is a **universal systemd service + shell script** that automatically stops ongoing processes and unmounts selected disk partitions before shutdown, reboot, or halt.

 It prevents: